If you’ve done inner work but still feel stuck, unsettled,

 That’s not softness.

-That’s courage.
+That’s strength.

 And it can be built.

-This Is the Work I Teach.
+This Is the Work I Teach

 I don’t teach motivation.